Beef short ribs is a cut that responds well to slow cooking, resulting in a rich and tasty dish. Winter is the perfect time of year to try them.

 Once destined for the “mincer”, beef short ribs now have a new lease of life as one of the “fashionable” meat cuts, and yet are still economical to buy.

-We sell our beef short ribs in one four-bone-in piece which you can easily cut into single-rib portions.
+Our beef short ribs are cut into single-rib portions.
 There’s a thick layer of meat on one side of the bone which in turn is covered in a layer of fat.
 This layer of fat is essential in the cooking process so there’s no need to cut it off.
 It helps create a glaze over the cooked ribs.